-If you don't have any of these conditions, then you don't need to avoid entire food groups.
-If you're looking at a diet that tells you to avoid these foods, you're just looking at another fad diet, and you're probably wasting your time.
+If you don't have any of these conditions, then you don't need to avoid two whole food groups.
+If you're looking at a diet that tells you to do that, you're just looking at another fad diet, and you're probably wasting your time.

 Fad diets (like the Paleolithic diet or alkaline diet) usually require you to avoid specific food groups like grains or dairy products.
 Or they may claim that specific foods that contain certain components like gluten or phytic acid are bad (they may refer to them as anti-nutrients).
-These diets aren't based on credible research studies for weight loss or for other health claim, but they may try to sound scientific.
-Taking a few minutes to review their sources reveals a lack of evidence beyond opinion and conjecture.
+These diets aren't based on credible research studies for weight loss or other health claims, but they may try to sound scientific.
+Taking a few minutes to review their sources will reveal a lack of evidence beyond opinion and conjecture.

 - Fruits and vegetables: two or three cups of fruits and vegetables each day.

 - Grains and cereals: at least half your grains should be whole grains.

 - Protein sources: choose low-fat protein sources like lean meat, poultry, seafood, fish or legumes.

 - Dairy foods: you need two or three servings of dairy or other calcium-rich foods every day.